Nursery Consultation Winners

-Thanks to a gift from a generous donor in memory of his wife, Sue Goetz Ross, who like him loved cats, The National Kitten Coalition is looking for organizations interested in starting their very own kitten nurseries.
+Thanks to a generous gift from a donor in memory of his wife, Sue Goetz Ross, who like him loved cats, The National Kitten Coalition is thrilled to announce the winners of the free kitten nursery consultations:

 Kitten Nursery Consulting Services

 Do you want to start a kitten nursery at your local rescue and don’t know where to start?

 Do you have a kitten nursery up and running but need advice on how to solve a particular problem or deal with any issue?